GitLab integration overview

 When you push to your GitLab repository from a job, CircleCI will use the SSH key you added.

-Organization settings
+Organization settings - GitLab

 People

 Add or remove users, and manage user roles for the organization as well as user invites.
+See the Roles and permissions overview page for full details.

-Integrations (GitLab Self-managed only)
+Integrations (GitLab self-managed only)

 For GitLab Self-managed organizations, you may connect additional self-managed instances to be integrated with your organization.